Game drive in South Africa's Eastern Cape.

 3.5hrs

 This morning, swap the buzz of Cape Town for the wild beauty of the Cederberg, one of South Africa’s most under-the-radar wilderness areas, where you'll see few other visitors.
 En route, enjoy a scenic stop in the Winterhoek Mountains near Tulbagh, where a short hike leads you to a secluded waterfall tucked between rugged peaks.
-By afternoon, you’ll arrive at Kagga Kamma Nature Reserve - a surreal landscape of weathered sandstone formations and ancient silence, unlike anywhere else in the country.
-Check into your cave suite, built right into the rock face, blending comfort with the raw drama of nature, which will be your base for the next two nights.
+By afternoon, you’ll arrive at Kagga Kamma Nature Reserve, your Standout Stay – a surreal landscape of weathered sandstone formations and ancient silence, unlike anywhere else in the country.
+Check into your hut or cave suite, blending comfort with the raw drama of nature, which will be your base for the next two nights.
 As the sun dips, head out on a sundowner nature drive, learning about the reserve’s rare flora, resident wildlife and ancient San rock art sites.
 Tonight, dine under the stars and experience one of Africa’s clearest night skies.
 Far from any light pollution, Kagga Kamma offers a front-row seat to the cosmos, with constellations, planets and even the Milky Way on dazzling display.
 Telescopes and expert guides bring the sky to life in this truly magical, remote corner of the world.

 Day 4